 Being young in Europe today - digital world

-This article is part of a set of statistical articles based on the Eurostat flagship publication 'Being young in Europe today' (which can be consulted in order to get a layouted pdf version).
-Information and communication technologies (ICT) affect people’s everyday lives in many ways, whether in the workplace or educational establishment, at home or on the move.
-Mobile phones, tablets, netbooks, laptops and computers are just some of the devices used frequently — often daily — by a large proportion of the population of the European Union (EU), particularly by young people.
+Information and communication technologies (ICT) affect people’s everyday lives in many ways, whether in the workplace, an educational establishment, at home or on the move.
+Mobile phones, tablets, netbooks, laptops and computers are just some of the devices that are frequently used — often on a daily basis — by a large proportion of the population of the European Union (EU), particularly by young people.

-The use of ICTs is widespread among children from a very young age as they access technology in the home or at friends’ or relatives’ houses and at school.
+The use of ICTs is widespread among children from a very young age as they access technology in the home or at friends’ or relatives’ houses and at school; indeed, it has become commonplace to see young children playing on mobile phones and tablets even before they are able to read and write.
 By the time young people in the EU leave compulsory education most of them have regularly made use of computers and the internet for a variety of activities.
 ICTs are used by schools and other educational establishments not only to develop ICT skills but also to support the teaching of traditional subjects such as mathematics or foreign languages.

 A digital age divide